chibiboba/JS-120/All the Notes/Lesson 3 Notes.md

 ------

-### Summary
+### Lesson Summary

 - Factory functions instantiate and return a new object in the function body.
 They let us create new objects based on a predefined template.
 However they have 2 downsides.
   - There is no way to tell whether a factory function created a given object.
-  - All objects created by a facoty function have separate copies of the methods, which can be redundant and wasteful and memory intensive.
+  - All objects created by a factory function have separate copies of the methods, which can be redundant and wasteful and memory intensive.
 - Constructor functions are meant to be invoked with the `new` operator.
 They instantiate a new object behind the scenes and let the developer manipulate it through the `this` keyword.
 A typical constructor uses the following pattern:
   - The constructor is invoked with `new`.
   - The JS runtime creates a new object that inherits from the constructor's prototype object.